 And you’ll need to engage with a developer or you’ll need to know how to do it yourself, and like who really wants to learn how to code?
 Particularly, if you’re running a business that is not code-related, you know, it’s not really something that a lot of people want to do.

 Having 24/7 customer support is a life-changing, lifesaving component to have.
-So they’re there to help and they, I found that their customers, customer support is actually really, really good.
+They’re there to help and they, I found that their customers, customer support is actually really, really good.

 In terms of WordPress support, it’s hard.
 It’s harder because you need to kind of diagnose what’s wrong.
-So is it the hosting that’s an issue?
+Is it the hosting that’s an issue?
 Then that’s not WordPress’ problem, you need to go to your hosting provider.

 If it’s WordPress, okay.
 How do you then fix it?
 There’s a forum that you can go on to try to find the answers.
 Is it an issue with the plugin?
 You’re really on your own to diagnose, and 9 out of 10 times you end up getting a developer to troubleshoot the problems if you can’t do it yourself.

-So with Squarespace they’ve got style parameters and special field features that are built into each template that you can’t change.
-So there are things about the design that you just have to live with, you can only change the text for and you can’t modify it.
+With Squarespace they’ve got style parameters and special field features that are built into each template that you can’t change.
+There are things about the design that you just have to live with, you can only change the text for and you can’t modify it.

 And you can add as many plugins as you want and to get it functioning the way that you want.
 There are definitely pros and cons to this.
-So with WordPress being so flexible, you’re also responsible for maintaining it yourself.
+With WordPress being so flexible, you’re also responsible for maintaining it yourself.